-Modern Point has three acupuncturists- Lindsay Long, Sara Bublitz, and me, Josh Eha.
-We are all licensed acupuncturists (L.Ac.), which means we have graduated from 3-4 post grad years of Chinese medicine and are licensed by the state of Minnesota to practice acupuncture.
-Lindsay Long and I have also been certified after an additional year and a half of study in Sports Medicine Acupuncture– hence the “Sports Medicine” at the end of our business title.
-Sara Bublitz focuses on Women’s Health and Cosmetic Acupuncture and is a great complement to our style.
-She and I were trained on the west coast, at PCOM and OCOM respectively.
-You may check out our bios for more information.
+Each Modern Point Acupuncture location has an acupuncturist- Lindsay Long in Colorado and Dr. Selene Silva is in Minnesota.
+We are both licensed acupuncturists (L.Ac.), which means we have graduated from 3-4 post grad years of Chinese medicine and are licensed by the state of Minnesota to practice acupuncture.
+Lindsay Long has also been certified after an additional year and a half of study in Sports Medicine Acupuncture– hence the “Sports Medicine” at the end of our business title.

 Today is Halloween, and temperatures are beginning to drop.
 As the flora and fauna prepare for winter we should do the same.
 Responding to the change of season preserves health and adds harmony to our endeavors.
 We now shift to more internal, contemplative activities.
 Reading, studying, meditation, and mindfulness take the place of the chaotic yang activities of the summer.
 (Maybe that is why I finally got around to blogging.)
 Our food should be cooked longer and include more warming spices, like cinnamon, ginger, anise, peppers, cloves and fennel.
 If salads are eaten, they should be paired with a hot beverage.
 The digestion, ruled by the Spleen in Chinese medicine, loves warmth, and is stressed by cold.
 Our joints normally dislike cold as well and benefit from the enhanced circulation of many of these spices.